DevTrainings/GitTraining/14-RemoteRepository/README.md

 It may be handy to see the list of branches including remote ones first.

-First let's update the content of the local repository from remote:
+First let's update the local index from remote.
+This command does not affect your working copy - just refreshes the distributed clone of the repository (which is different from TFS).

+You can easily compare the differences between local and remote branches.

 ```
 > git fetch origin
 ```

 Now see the list

 ```
 > git branch -a
 GitRm